 It might also have a little to do with the fact that the word “home” resonates with so many when they see Spaceship Earth in the distance.
 There are probably no questions about whether Epcot’s my favorite park or not.

 You also might enjoy some of these other Epcot attraction reviews:

 - Soarin’ Around the World Review

 While we cover a good deal of information on the site, Resorts Gal specializes in providing detailed information about the Walt Disney World Resorts.

 - Disney’s Riviera Resort Review

 - Caribbean Beach Resort Review at Disney

 - Disney’s Pop Century Resort Review

 So what do you think about Spaceship Earth?
-Is this a must do every time you visit the park?
-Or do your prefer to enjoy it from the distance?
+Is this a must-do every time you visit the park?
+Or do you prefer to enjoy it from a distance?